microsoft/playwright/docs/src/test-api/class-fixtures.md

 ## property: Fixtures.actionTimeout
 - type: <[int]>

-Timeout for each action and expect in milliseconds.
-Defaults to 0 (no timeout).
+Default timeout for each Playwright action in milliseconds, defaults to 0 (no timeout).

 This is a default timeout for all Playwright actions, same as configured via [`method: Page.setDefaultTimeout`].